jokereactive/jokereactive/_misc/frozenink.md

 link: https://www.behance.net/sarthakahuja
 header: frozenink.png
 weight: 1
-excerpt: I am an amateur graphics designer and have been completed a few projects over the past three years.
-I recently uploaded some of work to behance under the name FrozenInk.
-The page is currently under construction but does showcase some of my work.
+excerpt: I am an amateur graphics designer and have completed a few projects over the past three years.
+Some of my work can be seen on behance under the name FrozenInk.
 ---
 This page will be updated soon!